Biden promises no Nord Stream 2 if Russia invades Ukraine | DW | 07.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-US President Joe Biden has said there is no chance of the Nord Stream 2 gas pipeline project going ahead if Russia invades.
-The issue has been a bone of contention between Washington and Berlin.
+US President Joe Biden has said there is no chance of the Nord Stream 2 gas pipeline project going should Russia mount an offensive.
+Chancellor Olaf Scholz, on his first White House visit in office, was more guarded.

 US President Joe Biden promised there would be no advancement of the Nord Stream 2 gas pipeline project, should Moscow launch an invasion of Ukraine.

-Biden was speaking after talks with German Chancellor Olaf Scholz over the tense situation on Ukraine's border with Russia where some 100,000 Russian troops have been deployed.
+Biden was speaking after talks with German Chancellor Olaf Scholz over the tense situation on Ukraine's border with Russia, close to which some 100,000 Russian troops have been deployed.

 A key bone of contention between Washington and Berlin has been the construction of the pipeline that is set to pump Russian natural gas directly to Germany, bypassing Ukraine.